marx126/python-programming-IAN-GAGLIARDI/README.md

 # python-programming-IAN-GAGLIARDI
-This repository is for Python programming exercises.
+This repository is for my studies at IT-Högskolan in AI and Machine Learning Development(2025–2027)

 It includes:
-- Exercises
+- Exercise solutions
-- Code-Along
+- Code-along
 - Labs
 - Explorations